Microbiology/serverdiff/README.md

 # serverdiff
 Simple method for describing differences between directories.

 A little beyond `diff` found in bash.
-This will detect different files **AND** shared files with different contents.
+This will detect different files **AND** shared files with different contents in a customizable way (so go ahead and alter it to meet your needs).
 A nice way to validate important data transfers.

 Try running it on the example data: